mozjay/osrs-clog-dependencies/README.md

 1. **Data Fetching** (only when cache is missing/expired)
    - Fetches collection log items from `Module:Collection_log/data.json`
    - Fetches all recipes from the wiki's Bucket API
+   - Fetches item prices/IDs from the prices API
    - Saves to local cache files

 2. **Graph Building** (every run, from cached data)